VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

 Please refer to the `README.md` files located in:

-- `3D_imaging_analysis/`
+- `3D_imaging_data_analysis/`
 - `BRB-seq_transcriptomic_analysis/`

 for complete reproduction details.

 ## If you use this code, please cite:

-The miR-187 is a newly identified regulator of early oogenesis and female fecundity in medaka.
+Identification of miR-187 as a modulator of early oogenesis and female fecundity in medaka.
 Marlène Davilma, Stéphanie Gay, Sully Heng, Fabrice Mahé, Manon Thomas, Laurence Dubreil, Jérôme Montfort, Aurélien Brionne, Julien Bobe, Violette Thermes (2026).
-Version 1.0, Zenodo.
-DOI: 10.5281/zenodo.xxxxxx

 ## License